Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Because many states legally require all flower to be pre-packaged, that has opened the door to unscrupulous counterfeiters who sometimes sell low-tier, old, degraded, or potentially improperly grown bunk, or rather “boof.”

-As such, naming a strain that you intend to sell SUPER boof means it’s got to be at least moderately legit because you’re using a negative (ironically) as a positive and that’s usually only reserved for something decently solid.
+As such, naming a strain you intend to sell SUPER boof means it’s got to be at least moderately legit, because you’re using a negative (ironically) as a positive, and that’s usually reserved for something decently solid.

 What IS Super Boof?

-Many a cannabis cultivator seem to love irony and puns (see my “how strains get their names” post for more detail), and it seems that strains like Puppy’s Breath, Garlic Drip, Cheetah Piss, and, as we have here, Super Boof are proving that with their rising popularity.
+Many a cannabis cultivator seems to love irony and puns (see my “how strains get their names” post for more detail), and it appears that strains like Puppy’s Breath, Garlic Drip, Cheetah Piss, and, as we have here, Super Boof are proving that with their rising popularity.

 Shit, Super Boof itself even won Leafly’s notorious “Strain of the Year 2024” award.

-Sure, some of it may be simple marketing trix designed to grab your attention and not let go but from a creative, artistic perspective, I’m all for it.
-Why not have a little fun with nomenclature eh?
+Sure, some of it may be simple marketing tricks designed to grab your attention and not let go, but from a creative, artistic perspective, I’m all for it.
+Why not have a little fun with nomenclature, eh?

-I personally stumbled ‘le boof on an annual holiday re-up mission at Oregrown’s Portland location, in which I intended to get stocked up for the next month at least, which meant replenishment of tincture/syrup (hello Magic Number), some eddies (Good Tide FTW), and of course, some top shelf flower.
+I personally stumbled upon ‘le boof on an annual holiday re-up mission at Oregrown’s Portland location, in which I intended to get stocked up for the next month at least, which meant replenishment of tincture/syrup (hello Magic Number), some eddies (Good Tide FTW), and of course, some top-shelf flower.

 It’s worth noting that Super Boof is itself just a phenotype of the older Blockberry strain, so if you’re at your dispensary and can’t find Le Boof but see some Blockberry, then you’re still in luck.